gabridome/docs/c-lightning_with_postgresql_reliability.md

 ```

 Note in particular that the parameter `sync_state` has the value "sync".
+Also, it could happen that the standby server is behind in behind the present state and is catching up reading the old WAL records from the master.
+In this case the value of the `state` parameter is "`catchup`".

 It would be opportune to read also the detailed guide on [replication] for fine tuning.